mikihau/reading-notes/cheatsheet-css.md

   - `inline-block` works like `block`, but does not break into a new line;
   - it can also dictate how it's children behaves, by setting `display` to `grid` or `flex` (see layout).
 - `Margin` values can be positive or negative; they may collapse by taking the max (if both positive), min (if both negative), or subtract (one of them negative), given additional margin collapsing rules.
+- For shorthand of two values for a position, the first one is horizontal, and the second one is vertical.

 # Selectors
 ## Simple